akerouanton/zbuild/docs/php-parameters.md

 ## Multi-stages and dev builds

 Using Docker for dev and prod purpose is not exactly the same thing.
-In the first case, you probably want some development tools, an unoptimized autoloader, bind-mounts between your container and local sources etc...
-Whereas you probably want an autoloader with some optimizations and no bind-mounts, etc... for your prod environment.
+In the first case, you probably want some development tools, an unoptimized PHP autoloader, bind-mounts between your container and local sources etc...
+Whereas for your prod environment, you probably want an optimized autoloader, no bind-mounts, etc...

-Moreover, if you already used Dockerfile and its advanced features, you probably have used the multi-stage feature to build a FPM server and some workers, all from a single `Dockerfile`, using a common `base` stage.
+Moreover, if you're used to use docker and write Dockerfiles to build complex PHP project, you probably have used the multi-stage feature to build the FPM server along with some workers, all from a single `Dockerfile`, using a common stage.

 zbuild helps you there:

 1. it supports multi-stage workflows, so you can easily create a base config and derive it to make specialized stages ;

 2. you can also mark stages as dev.
 This will build lighter images that include only what's needed to start a container with bind-mounts (no composer install, no autoload dump, no post install steps, etc...) ;

 ## Config Inference